Performance analysis of multi-shot shadow estimation: Abstract

 \section{Abstract}

 Shadow estimation is an efficient method for predicting many observables of a quantum state with a statistical guarantee.
-In the multi-shot scenario, one performs projective measurement on the sequentially prepared state for $K$ times after the same unitary evolution, and repeats this procedure for $M$ rounds of random sampled unitary.
-As a result, there are $MK$ times measurements in total.
+In the multi-shot scenario, one performs projective measurement on the sequentially prepared state for $K$ times under the same unitary evolution, and repeats this procedure for $M$ rounds of random sampled unitary, which results in $MK$ times measurements in total.
 Here we analyze the performance of shadow estimation in this multi-shot scenario, which is characterized by the variance of estimating the expectation value of some observable $O$.
 We find that in addition to the shadow-norm $\|O \|_{\mathrm{shadow}}$ introduced in [Huang et.al.~Nat.~Phys.~2020\cite{huang2020predicting}], the variance is also related to another norm, and we denote it as the cross-shadow-norm $\|O \|_{\mathrm{Xshadow}}$.
 For both random Pauli and Clifford measurements, we analyze and show the upper bounds of $\|O \|_{\mathrm{Xshadow}}$.
-In particular, we figure out the exact variance formula for Pauli observable under random Pauli measurements.
+In particular, we figure out the exact variance formula of Pauli observables for random Pauli measurements.
 Our work gives theoretical guidance for the application of multi-shot shadow estimation.